Last Updated on

 - If you're going for an AIO cooler, make sure that your PC case has the ability to adjust the radiator of that cooler.
 Smaller cases can't have big radiators in them.
 If you're not sure, head over to the specs sheet of your case, and check the biggest radiator size it can accommodate.

 When it comes to PC building, aesthetics play a big role.
-Bigger than what many think about it.
+Bigger than what many think of it.

 If you're wondering how a particular cooler will look once it's inside your build, look for finished build pictures others have shared on the internet, or you can also ask on PC building forums.